Published 20 Jan 2023

 #3 Cook Thoroughly

 All dangerous microorganisms can be eliminated if food is cooked properly.
-According to studies, food must be cooked at a temperature of 70 degrees Celsius in order for it to be safe for consumption.
+According to studies, food must be cooked at a temperature of 70 degrees Celsius for it to be safe for consumption.
 Foods like minced meats rolled roasts, large joints of meat and whole poultry require special handling and attention.
 Here are some of the core information for thoroughly cooking food:

 - Cook food thoroughly, especially meat, poultry, eggs, and seafood.